Understanding the relationship between migraine and mental health

 “We think there might be some underlying reason, maybe a genetic reason, or the fact that both depression and migraine act off similar biochemicals in the brain and in the body that predisposes someone to have one, and then the second,” Buse says.

-Common symptoms of anxiety, like excessive worry, fear and irritability, seem to integrate reactively with migraine symptoms: patients worry about when the next attack will come, feel helpless about the unpredictability of their symptoms, and feeling frustration over the many ways that migraine is affecting their life.
+Common symptoms of anxiety, like excessive worry, fear and irritability, can play off of migraine symptoms.
+Patients worry about when the next attack will come, feel helpless about the unpredictability of their symptoms, and feel frustration over the many ways that migraine is affecting their life.

-The silver lining, Buse says, is that depression and anxiety are treatable in many ways, including medications that target nerve transmitters, as well as non-pharmacological therapies.
+The silver lining, Buse says, is that depression and anxiety are treatable in many ways, including through medications that target nerve transmitters.
+But there are also nonpharmacological therapies.

-Treatments that include cognitive behavioral therapy or CBT help us better manage stress and change the ways that we think and act, which could be contributing to our feelings of depression and anxiety, says Buse.
+Treatments that include cognitive behavioral therapy (CBT) help us better manage stress and change the ways that we think and act, which could be contributing to our feelings of depression and anxiety, says Buse.

 Relaxation therapies are similarly effective for some in treating anxiety and depression, as well as combating stress, which can exacerbate migraine symptoms.
 These strategies involve calming the nervous system with meditative exercises like deep breathing or guided visual imagery.

-Buse also recommends biofeedback, where patients are connected to a machine that measures different physiological responses compared alongside biological information.
+Buse also recommends biofeedback, where patients are connected to a machine that measures different physiological responses and compares them alongside biological information.

-“In biofeedback, you can actually look at a computer screen and see when your nervous system is activated.”
-From this exercise, patients can learn ways to calm and quiet their nervous systems.
+“In biofeedback, you can actually look at a computer screen and see when your nervous system is activated,” she says.
 This is helpful for anxiety, especially panic attacks or generalized anxiety, as well as insomnia and worry.
-There is very good evidence for these strategies helping with migraine management, Buse said.
+There is very good evidence for these strategies helping with migraine management, Buse says.

-Staying active and healthy is also important for migraine patients with depression or anxiety, as is maintaining a consistent sleep schedule.
-Finally, patients should keep making plans.
+Staying active and healthy is also important for patients who experience migraines and depression or anxiety, as is maintaining a consistent sleep schedule.

-More than anything, it’s important to remember that it is not the fault of patient, and that there are treatment options.
+More than anything, it’s important to remember that migraine and anxiety or depression are is not the fault of the patient, and that there are treatment options.